Home AI/ML GP-Based Hyperparameter Optimization: Bayesian Tuning for ML Models

 The Combinatorial Explosion

-A typical modern ML model has somewhere between 10 and 30 tunable hyperparameters.
-A baseline XGBoost has 10–15 (learning rate, max depth, n_estimators, subsample, colsample_bytree, min_child_weight, gamma, reg_alpha, reg_lambda, scale_pos_weight…).
-A vision transformer has more (depth, width, heads, MLP ratio, patch size, dropout, attention dropout, learning rate, weight decay, warmup, label smoothing, mixup alpha, drop path, EMA…).
+A typical modern machine-learning model has between ten and thirty tunable hyperparameters.
+A baseline XGBoost has ten to fifteen (learning rate, max depth, n_estimators, subsample, colsample_bytree, min_child_weight, gamma, reg_alpha, reg_lambda, scale_pos_weight, and others).
+A vision transformer has more (depth, width, heads, MLP ratio, patch size, dropout, attention dropout, learning rate, weight decay, warmup, label smoothing, mixup alpha, drop path, EMA, and similar).

-If you grid-search 10 hyperparameters with 5 values each, that’s 510 ≈ 9.77 million configurations.
-At 30 minutes per training run on a single GPU, that’s 5,580 GPU-years.
-Even with massive parallelism, this is dead on arrival.
+Grid-searching ten hyperparameters with five values each requires 510 ≈ 9.77 million configurations.
+At thirty minutes per training run on a single GPU, this amounts to 5,580 GPU-years.
+Even with substantial parallelism, the approach is infeasible.

 Non-Trivial Interactions

 Hyperparameters are not independent.
-The optimal learning rate depends on batch size (linear scaling rule), depends on optimizer (Adam vs SGD), depends on weight initialization, depends on architecture depth.
-Grid search assumes you can study them one at a time, which is exactly wrong.
+The optimal learning rate depends on batch size (the linear scaling rule), on the optimizer (Adam versus SGD), on weight initialization, and on architectural depth.
+Grid search assumes that hyperparameters can be examined one at a time, which is incorrect.

-Random search handles this better, by sampling jointly, it sees interactions.
-But it still wastes compute on unpromising regions because it has no memory between trials.
+Random search handles this better because it samples jointly and therefore observes interactions.
+It nevertheless wastes compute on unpromising regions because it has no memory between trials.

 Each Evaluation Is Expensive

-Training a single config can take anywhere from minutes (small XGBoost) to days (large language model fine-tune).
-When each evaluation costs $50–$500 in cloud GPU time, sample efficiency stops being academic and becomes a budget line item.
+Training a single configuration can take from minutes for a small XGBoost model to days for a large language model fine-tune.
+When each evaluation costs $50 to $500 in cloud GPU time, sample efficiency moves from an academic preference to a budgetary necessity.

 Noise

-The same hyperparameters give different validation losses across random seeds.
-Variance from data shuffling, dropout randomness, weight initialization, and stochastic optimization means every observation is noisy.
-A naive optimizer treats this noise as signal and chases ghosts.
-GPs handle observation noise natively through the kernel—that’s a built-in advantage.
+The same hyperparameters produce different validation losses across random seeds.
+Variance arising from data shuffling, dropout randomness, weight initialization, and stochastic optimization means that every observation is noisy.
+A naive optimizer interprets this noise as signal.
+GPs handle observation noise natively through the kernel, which is a built-in advantage.

 Mixed Types and Conditional Spaces

-Real search spaces include continuous parameters (learning rate), integers (max depth, number of layers), categoricals (activation function, optimizer choice), and conditional dimensions (dropout rate only matters if dropout is enabled; momentum only matters for SGD, not Adam).
-Standard GPs assume continuous Euclidean inputs, so this is a real engineering challenge that we’ll address in the search space section.
+Real search spaces include continuous parameters such as the learning rate, integers such as max depth and the number of layers, categoricals such as activation function and optimizer choice, and conditional dimensions: the dropout rate matters only if dropout is enabled, and momentum matters only for SGD, not Adam.
+Standard GPs assume continuous Euclidean inputs, so this is a substantive engineering challenge that the search-space section addresses.

-Key Takeaway: HPO is hard because the search space is huge and weirdly shaped, evaluations are expensive, observations are noisy, and there’s no gradient.
-Every characteristic of HPO points away from grid search and toward a sample-efficient, model-based optimizer.
-That’s exactly what GP-based BayesOpt is.
+Key Takeaway: HPO is difficult because the search space is substantial and irregularly shaped, evaluations are expensive, observations are noisy, and no gradient is available.
+Each of these properties points away from grid search and toward a sample-efficient, model-based optimizer, which is precisely the role of GP-based Bayesian optimization.

-Before zooming into GPs, here’s the practical taxonomy of methods you’ll see in the wild.
+Before focusing on GPs, the practical taxonomy of methods encountered in real applications is summarized below.

-Cartesian product of values for each hyperparameter.
-Easy to implement, easy to parallelize, embarrassingly inefficient.
-Breaks past 4–5 hyperparameters because of the curse of dimensionality.
-Use only for tiny problems or final pinning of 2–3 parameters.
+Grid search evaluates the Cartesian product of values for each hyperparameter.
+It is easy to implement and easy to parallelize, but markedly inefficient.
+The approach breaks down beyond four or five hyperparameters because of the curse of dimensionality.
+It is appropriate only for very small problems or the final pinning of two or three parameters.

-Sample uniformly at random from the search space.
-Bergstra & Bengio (2012) famously showed it dominates grid search because most hyperparameters don’t matter equally—random search projects effectively onto the “important” axes.
-It’s the baseline every other method should beat.
-If a fancy method can’t beat random search, it’s broken.
+Random search samples uniformly from the search space.
+Bergstra and Bengio (2012) demonstrated that it outperforms grid search because most hyperparameters do not matter equally; random search effectively projects onto the important axes.
+It is the baseline that every other method should be able to surpass.
+A method that cannot exceed random search is not functioning correctly.

-Frame HPO as a multi-armed bandit problem.
-Run many configs for a small budget, kill the worst, double the budget for survivors, repeat.
+Bandit-based methods frame HPO as a multi-armed bandit problem.
+Many configurations are run for a small budget, the worst are eliminated, the budget for survivors is doubled, and the process repeats.
 Successive Halving is the core idea.
-Hyperband sweeps over different initial budgets to hedge against bad fidelity choices.
-ASHA is the asynchronous variant that scales to massive parallelism.
-These are multi-fidelity methods—they use cheap proxies (early epochs) to filter expensive ones.
+Hyperband sweeps over different initial budgets to hedge against poor fidelity choices, and ASHA is the asynchronous variant that scales to substantial parallelism.
+These are multi-fidelity methods that use cheap proxies, such as early epochs, to filter more expensive trials.

 Bayesian Optimization with GPs

-Fit a GP surrogate over (hyperparameter, validation_loss) pairs.
-Use an acquisition function to pick the next trial.
-Sample-efficient, principled uncertainty, smooth and theoretically grounded.
-The focus of this post.
+This method fits a GP surrogate to pairs of (hyperparameter, validation_loss) values and uses an acquisition function to select the next trial.
+It is sample-efficient, provides principled uncertainty quantification, and is theoretically well grounded.
+It is the focus of this post.

 TPE (Tree-Structured Parzen Estimator)